- Custom Any Size Outdoor Telecom Enclosure

 KDM outdoor telecom enclosure is made of stainless steel (including 304 stainless steel as well as 316 stainless steel), galvanized steel and carbon steel that made it sturdy and reliable.

 At KDM, we provide a large selection of outdoor telecom enclosures sizes, types, shapes.
 We can help size the right enclosure for your site.
-With outdoor telecom enclosure variety, KDM can produce weatherproof and durable enclosure that could perfectly be fitted to your enclosure project and solution.
+With outdoor telecom enclosure variety, KDM can produce a weatherproof and durable enclosure that could perfectly be fitted to your enclosure project and solution.

 KDM Outdoor Telecom Enclosure Factory in China